MiPrincesses/MiPrincesses/README.md

 ## Hi there!
-I welcome thee from a distant kingdom
+I welcome thee from a distant kingdom.

 A magical world of princesses, fantasy, and adventure!